ccassetto/zapyng/README.md

 # zapyng
-script for downloading and merging x number of videos from petittube.com
+script for downloading and merging x number of videos from petittube.com using python and moviepy